Litigation & Disputes France 2025 | Courts, Arbitration, Mediation | BleuLex Law

 • Negotiation of payment plan

 Summons to competent court.
-Possibility of protective seizure beforehand to secure the claim.
+Possibility of conservatory attachment beforehand to secure the claim.

 Mediation

-Mediation is a voluntary process where a certified mediator helps parties reach an agreement.
+Mediation is a voluntary process where a neutral mediator helps parties reach an agreement.

 Aspect Mediation Court